 How do we measure the success of a Catholic Education?

-In recent years we have seen several of our young people give of their time to work in deprived areas of Africa:
+The following pupils have given of their time to work in deprived areas of Africa:

 Eve Phillips –Rwanda 2014

 (All of these pupils were awarded the Catenian Shield for service)

 Emily Wilson (who left in 2005), now Doctor Emily Wilson has gone on to found a charity which works for the empowerment of women in Kenya.
 She has also been active in a campaign to end the practice of FGM in several African countries.
 (We continue to support her work)